-In accordance with the statutory requirement under the Accounts and Audit (England) Regulations 2015, MFRA published a Statement of Accounts 2021-22.
-The Statement of Accounts sets out the financial activities of the Authority for the year ended 31st March 2022, with comparative figures for the previous financial year.
-These financial statements have been prepared in accordance with the 2021/22 Code of Practice on Local Authority Accounting (the Code) as published by the Chartered Institute of Public Finance and Accountancy (CIPFA) and are based upon International Financial Reporting Standards (IFRS).
-The Code and relevant guidance notes specify the principles and practices of accounting required to give a "true and fair" view of the financial position and transactions of the Authority.
+The Authority has a statutory duty to approve and sign-off for publication a set of financial statements, the "Statement of Accounts", for the previous year usually before 30th September of the following year.
+The Statement of Accounts 2022-23 sets out the financial activities of the Authority for the year ended 31st March 2023, with comparative figures for the previous financial year.
+These financial statements have been prepared in accordance with the 2022/23 Code of Practice on Local Authority Accounting (the Code) as published by the Chartered Institute of Public Finance and Accountancy (CIPFA) and are based upon International Financial Reporting Standards (IFRS).
+The Code and relevant guidance notes specifies the principles and practices of accounting required to give a "true and fair" view of the financial position and transactions of the Authority.